brtkev/QtMediaPlayer/README.md

 # QtMediaPlayer
-mediaplayer using Qt (pySide2), qml and ffpyplayer
+mediaplayer using python Qt (pySide2), qml and ffpyplayer